GitYaw/Voguify-GDSC/README.md

 # Fashion-App
-Our fashion and budgeting app for Google Developer Student Club at UC Davis.
+Our fashion and budgeting app.

 **Introduction**